mlabarre/crypto-dashboard/README.md

 ## Lancement du docker

 Docker will build the images for crypto-dashboard and crypto-updater.
-It will also download the mongoDB image (I put version 4.4 here because version 5 can cause problems with certain processors).
+It will also download the mongoDB image (I put version 4.4 here because version 5 can cause problems with some processors).
 ```
 cd <CRYPTO_HOME>/crypto-dashboard
 sudo docker-compose up -d